giriaryan694-a11y/winfibruter/README.md

 - ✅ Works **without an external Wi-Fi adapter** (uses your **internal laptop Wi-Fi chip**)
 - ✅ Displays **success/failure messages** in GUI
 - ✅ Logs attempts to console for debugging
+- ✅ **Optimized for Windows**, though works on Linux with proper drivers

 ---